Tired of job hunting? Create your own career with an online job.

 - How do you define your target market to focus your efforts on reaching you key demographic?

-- How much cash can you afford to start your start-up, given household needs?
+- Can you afford to start your start-up, given household needs?

-- How much time can you devote to building an online business to profitability?
+- Can you devote the time to building an online business to profitability?
 It can take months, even years, to enjoy a healthy income from an online business.

 - Are you willing to be under-employed to pay the bills, and still find time to chart your own course?
 If you’re motivated, you know the answer to that question.

-More questions pop up as you move deeper into the ecommerce realm but, again, everything – everything – you need to know is there, online, ready to be discovered and uncovered by driven entrepreneurs eager to control their own futures.
+Consequently, more questions pop up as you move deeper into the ecommerce realm but, again, everything – everything – you need to know is there, online.
+The information is ready to be discovered and uncovered by driven entrepreneurs eager to control their own futures.

-Can I really take control of my future?
+Can I really take control of my future with an online job?

 Will it be easy?
 Probably not.
 Success is part luck, but mostly, it’s hard work.
 But work you’ll enjoy every minute of that weekend.
 It’s true.
 You won’t mind working some weekends.
 In fact, you’ll look forward to it.